appwrite/appwrite/README.md

 Currently we are supporting a few SDK libraries and we are constantly working on adding new ones.

 Below is a list of currently supported platforms and languages.
-If you wish to help us add support to your platform of choice you can go over to our [SDK Generator](https://github.com/appwrite/sdk-generator) project and view our contribution guide.
+If you wish to help us add support to your platform of choice, you can go over to our [SDK Generator](https://github.com/appwrite/sdk-generator) project and view our contribution guide.

 * ✅ [JS](https://github.com/appwrite/sdk-for-js) (Maintained by the Appwrite Team)
 * ✅ [PHP](https://github.com/appwrite/sdk-for-php) (Maintained by the Appwrite Team)